Reading Fundamentals #3:

 Course Overview

 The purpose of this course is to consider what we can do in school to promote effective reading instruction.
-In this chapter, we focus on three elements of effective reading instruction for grades K–3.
-These are phonemic awareness, phonics, and fluency-building.
-We have labeled these elements under the heading Learning to Read.
-Learning to Read emphasizes decoding skills.
+In this chapter, we discuss Science of Reading and focus on two elements of effective reading instruction.
+These are phonemic awareness and phonics.

 Chapter 2: Reading to Learn & Other Important Areas of Reading Instruction